How Citizens Can Fulfill Our Role in Government

 The events of January 8, 2011 in Tucson, Arizona encouraged slightly different arguments that might also be used in support of the use of on-line web-sites for communicating with government.

-The most immediate response to the tragedy (other than the usual and to be expected finger-pointing) seemed to be ‘we need to protect our congressmen’.
+The most immediate response to the tragedy (other than the usual and to be expected finger-pointing) seemed to be "we need to protect our congressmen".
 Unfortunately, protecting congressmen requires additional bodyguards who would need to be with our congressmen when they appear before the public.
-They would need to be paid by somebody, with the bill for that service ecentually finding its way back to the taxpayer.
+They would need to be paid by somebody, with the bill for that service eventually finding its way back to the taxpayer.
 While this approach provides additional protection, it also offers the appearance of yet one more barrier between the people and their representatives.
-The last thing the taxpayer needs right now are more taxes that would support an appearance of further separating Congress from the people.
+The last thing the taxpayer needs are more taxes that would support an appearance of further separating Congress from the people.

 Tucson was an exception rather than the rule, and should be treated as such.
 Those actions are not consistent with the actions of the normal everyday person who is seeking to actively participate or who is seeking to have their voice heard.
 However, it appears the press and others who engage in the kindergarten art of finger-pointing will gladly look beyond this fact and use the event to support whatever agenda they have.
 They have no sense of shame.

-As noted in the letter, our government is not intended as government versus ‘we the people’.
+As noted in the letter, our government is not intended as government versus citizens.
 The fact that this appearance is encouraged by media indicates that our newscasters have already been indoctrinated to and encourage the idea of a country divided.
 Some might say that they too have partaken of the cool-aid.
 This is not who we are.

 Given these type of events, we should reconsider a web-site like You-Cut.
 Imagine a web-site that has extended beyond asking the people the simple question ‘which item would you like us to cut from the budget?’
 Imagine a web-site that supported reasonably intelligent discussion between people, between people who understood that we all have different points-of-view, between people who are willing to take the time to explain to others how their particular choice of values relates to the choice they would want their Congressmen to make.
 I’d offer that such a web-site would encourage participation by the people, and could allow us to see that our Congressmen are indeed responding to their majority of their constituents rather than to some other value (in particular the partisan values that have been so readily apparent over the last few years).